Divajain/userdocs/docs/connectingpsp.md

 (support@checkout.com) so that they can enable the "Full Card details API".

 ### Cybersource
-The information that Asperato needs can be obtained from the Cybersource Enterprise Business dashboard.
+The information that Asperato needs can be obtained from the Cybersource Enterprise Business Center dashboard.

 The Merchant ID is shown on the banner segment on the top of the page.